-(iii) A "technical documentation" is the description of the subprograms and their connection with the ICON code.
+- (ii) It is particularly important to write a "scientific documentation" describing the respective equations and numerical methods you used in your new feature.
+This must include the description of tests you performed on the code.
+This is the documentation of your work and the basis of any discussion with your supervisor.
+A more condensed version of this documentation should be included into the scientific documentation of ICON as soon as your feature becomes an official part of ICON.
+There is still no comprehensive version of a scientific description of the ICON code. - (iii) A "technical documentation" is the description of the subprograms and their connection with the ICON code.
 It is particularly important to document the dummy parameters of subprograms and all namelist parameters if others are expected to use them.
 This documentation should be included into the user guide [3] as soon as your new feature becomes an official part of ICON.
 The technical documentation should be as concise as possible.
 Try to organise it such that it is easy to find the description of the various subprograms, variables and namelists.

-Most of the new features have a program part that does not depend on time, as for instance reading namelists and files, or certain preliminary computations.
+Most of the new features have a program part that does not depend on time and can be performed outside the time integration loop, as for instance reading namelists and files, or certain preliminary computations.
 Other computations depend on time and must be performed inside the time integration loop.
 In terms of the overall performance of ICON, it is important to separate these tasks.
 Typically, you will have the following three steps for new features in the atmospheric part with ECHAM physics:

-- (i) Reading of input namelists: Call your subprogram in read\atmo\namelists of SRC/namelists/mo\read\namelists.f90 - (ii) Time independent calculations: Call your subprogram in SRC/init\echam\phy of SRC/atm\phy\echam/mo\echam\phy\init.f90 - (iii) Calculations inside the time loop have to be inserted into echam\phy\main of mo\echam\phy\main.f90 at the appropriate place.
+- (i) Reading of input namelists: Call your subprogram in read_atmo_namelists of SRC/namelists/mo_read_namelists.f90 - (ii) Time independent calculations: Call your subprogram in init_echam_phy of SRC/atm_phy_echam/mo_echam_phy_init.f90 - (iii) Calculations inside the time loop have to be inserted into echam_phy_main of SRC/atm_phy_echam/mo_echam_phy_main.f90 at the appropriate place.